 Wheel Alignment Cost

-Wheel alignments are not that expensive.
-Typically, the prices will vary slightly based on the make and model of your car and the price charged by the auto shop.
+Wheel alignments are not terribly expensive.
+Typically, the prices will vary slightly based on the make and model of your car and the price charged by the shop.
 The average wheel alignment should cost you anywhere between $100 and $200 for all four wheels.
 If you are just getting the two front wheels aligned then that will cost you on average between $50 and $100.

 Some tire shops will offer an extended warranty plan for another $100 but you don’t have to get this done.
 Overall, the costs are not too bad and most people should be able to afford it.
 But if you keep putting off getting the alignment done and you end up ruining your tires, then you’ll have to purchase new tires at an average cost of $100 per tire.